 At Glasson Fertilisers we recognise the key role we have to play and that’s why we work with our customers to help drive nitrogen use efficiency and ensure you only apply what your crop needs, and at the right time in the growing season.
 We constantly strive to stay abreast of industry best practice both in the manufacture and application of our fertilisers.

 We monitor the carbon footprint of our manufacturing operations regularly, and data is recorded on an annual basis.
-In 2020 we recorded a 10% reduction in our manufacturing carbon footprint against the previous year.
+In 2021 we recorded a 18% reduction in our manufacturing carbon footprint against 2020.
 We continue to target further reductions and strive to achieve efficiency at all stages of the manufacturing process.

-Our aim is for all of our packaging to contain at least 30% recycled materials by 2022.
-We have been working in partnership with our bag manufacturers to ensure that we are at the forefront of using packaging that is environmentally sustainable, whilst retaining premier strength and quality.
+Since 2021 we have been working in partnership with with our bag manufacturers to ensure that we are at the forefront of using packaging that is environmentally sustainable, whilst retaining premier strength and quality.

 Look out for the recycling logo on your fertiliser bags!